Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 **Challenge 4**

 Make a `when()` this should return a human readble description of 'when' a date will occur.

+This is a common way to display relative dates you see this is apps you use every daye.

 This method should compare the date owned by your class instance with the current date.